-Often I heard people asking that my hosting company has cache in the server.
+Often I heard people asking that my hosting company has cache on the server.
 Do I need a cache plugin for WordPress?
 The answer is, Yes.
 Server cache and browser cache are completely different.

 Server cache stores website files when a visitor visits your website.
-That does not mean that those files will be store by the user’s browser cache memory or not because that is the job of the browser cache.
+That does not mean that those files will be stored by the user’s browser cache memory or not because that is the job of the browser cache.

 So server cache and browser cache, both compliments each other.
 You need to have both to get a good website speed.